IleaHeft/DUF1220annotator/docs/chimpanzee-analysis.md

 ```
 **NOTE** - This search return no hits matching the search criteria for panTro5, but does return 8 hits for panTro4

+11. Integrate the coordinates of the G4 108bp matches with the BED file of DUF1220 long exons and see where they fall

 ## Nucleotide sequence based approach -  old

 1. Make nucleotide HMM from alignment of full-domain (short exon, intron, long exon) sequences located and classified into clades for humans (This is taking a super long time to run)